whiteribbonalliance/dashboard-api/README.md

 #### Workflows

-In each repository there's two workflows (To deploy to `Google` or `Azure`), make sure to enable the correct workflow in the repository on GitHub: `https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow`.
+In each repository there's two workflows (To deploy to `Google` or `Azure`), make sure to only enable the correct workflow in the repository on GitHub: `https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow`.